-Admitting it and eating humble pie wasn’t exactly fun, so I did some research.
+Admitting it and eating humble pie wasn’t fun, so I researched.
 I wanted to know how I’d been suckered.

 Six years on, I see teachers, schools and content writers still promoting learning styles.
 Hence this post.
 I hope this info will help you better understand them, what they are and why they’re not a valid educational theory.

 Thanks for reading Barefoot TEFL Teacher!
 Subscribe for free to receive new posts.